Dileepvemula/ProductAPI/README.md

 To run the unit tests:

 1. Open the solution in Visual Studio.
-2. Navigate to the `ProductAPI.UnitTests` project.
+2. Navigate to the `ProductAPI.UnitTests` folder.
 3. Run the unit tests using the test runner.

-## Contributing

-Contributions are welcome!
-If you encounter any issues, have suggestions for improvements, or want to add new features, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.